intel/llvm/scripts/YaML.md

   - An etor may take the following optional scalar field: {`value`, `version`}
     + `value` must be an ISO-C standard identifier
     + `version` will be used to define the minimum API version in which the etor will appear; `default="1.0"` This will also affect the order in which the etor appears within the enum.
-* An enum may take the following optional sequence of scalars or scalars to sequences: {`details`}
+* An enum may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
-  - `detail` will be used as the enum's detailed comment
+  - `details` will be used as the enum's detailed comment

 <table>
 <tr><th>YaML</th><th>C</th><th>C++</th><th>Python</th></tr>